HannahR1/Specialized-Metabolites-in-Mimulus-Guttatus-/README.md

 Description:  For annotations that fall within this threshold between 200 and 550 amino acids long, it writes the sequence to a new file
 Input: Mim.UGT.v2.Strp.fasta
 Output:  Mim.UGT.v3.fasta
 comments: Upper bound was origanly 500 but was then increased to 550.

+#need something that gets the ids of the new subset

 # Curation3 -  Expressed Mimulus UGTs
 Name: curateExpressed.sh